petershin/liferay-learn/docs/dxp/latest/en/using-search/developer-guide/search-queries-and-filters.md

 taxonomy-category-names:
 - Search
 - Liferay PaaS
-- Liferay SaaS
+- Liferay Self-Hosted
 - Java Development
 uuid: 637981f4-8656-4b49-9926-18823840bdf9
 ---
 # Search Queries and Filters

 To get sensible results from the [search engine](../installing-and-upgrading-a-search-engine/installing-a-search-engine.md), you must provide a sensible query.
-Liferay's query APIs are found in the `portal-search-api` module.
-There aren't separate APIs for filters and queries.
-To filter instead of querying, construct the query (e.g., `fooQuery`) and add it to the search request, specifying it as a filter using the `SearchRequestBuilder.postFilterQuery(fooQuery)` method.
+Liferay's query APIs are found in the `portal-search-api` module and are used to construct both queries and filters.

 *Filters* ask a yes or no question for every search document and do not calculate relevance.
 A filter might ask _is the status field equal to staging or live?_

 *Queries* ask the same yes or no question compute how well a document matches the specified criteria.
 This is the concept of [relevance scoring](https://www.elastic.co/guide/en/elasticsearch/guide/current/scoring-theory.html).
-A query might ask _Does the document's content field field contain the words "Liferay", "Content", or "Management", and how relevant is the content of the document to the searched keywords?_
+A query might ask _Does the document's content field contain the words "Liferay", "Content", or "Management", and how relevant is the content of the document to the searched keywords?_

+To use queries and filters in Liferay, construct the query and then add it to the request as a query or filter:

+1. To add a query to the request, construct the query (e.g., `fooQuery`) and add it to the search request with `SearchRequestBuilder.query(fooQuery)`.
+1. To filter instead of querying, construct the query (e.g., `fooQuery`) and add it to the search request with `SearchRequestBuilder.postFilterQuery(fooQuery)`.

 Here you can deploy, test, and inspect a [Gogo Shell command](../../liferay-internals/fundamentals/using-the-gogo-shell/gogo-shell-commands.md) that queries the [company index](../search-administration-and-tuning/elasticsearch-indexes-reference.md).